apiel/zicBox/plugins/audio/tutorial/README.md

 - **Precision:** The resolution of the lookup table depends on how many values you precompute.
 A higher resolution table gives more accurate results, but it also takes up more memory.
 For many applications, a balance between performance and precision is required.

+> [!CAUTION]
+> While lookup tables can be an efficient way to store and retrieve precomputed values, they are not always the optimal choice.

+After conducting benchmarks, I discovered that lookup tables (LUTs) are not always more efficient.
+For example, while implementing a drum snare, I benchmarked tone generation on my Raspberry Pi Zero using both a LUT and `sinf`.
+Surprisingly, the **LUT approach consumed 5% more CPU** than using `sinf`.
+This highlights the importance of testing optimizations in the context of specific use cases and hardware.

+It may seem surprising that `sinf` performs better than the lookup table (LUT), but this behavior can be explained by several factors:

+1. **Efficient Floating-Point Math**: The `sinf` function on modern CPUs, including ARM-based processors like those in the Raspberry Pi, is highly optimized.
+These processors often include hardware acceleration or highly efficient implementations for trigonometric functions in their standard math libraries.
+For small and predictable workloads, sinf can be faster than fetching values from memory, especially for a highly repetitive task.

+2. **Memory Access Costs**: Using a lookup table introduces memory access overhead.
+Each access to the LUT involves an index calculation and memory fetch.
+On a constrained system like the Raspberry Pi, memory latency and cache misses can significantly impact performance.

+3. **Pipeline and SIMD Optimization**: Modern CPUs can execute floating-point operations in parallel using vectorized instructions (like SIMD), but accessing LUTs involves sequential memory operations, which cannot benefit from such optimizations.

 **Conclusion**

-In audio programming, using a lookup table for sine wave generation can drastically improve performance, reduce CPU load, and ensure that real-time constraints are met.
-By trading off a small amount of memory usage for faster, consistent calculations, this method becomes a go-to optimization in many real-time audio systems.
+In audio programming, using a lookup table for sine wave generation can significantly enhance performance, reduce CPU/MCU load, and help meet real-time constraints.
+By trading a small amount of memory for faster and consistent calculations, this technique is a common optimization in many real-time audio systems.
+However, this approach is not universally ideal and should be applied cautiously depending on your hardware.
+Always perform benchmarking to ensure it benefit to your application.

 Full example: